tiny-pilot/style-guides/README.md

 >
 >We did a lot of restructing as part of the 4.2.x release, so now all of user.js’s clients live in `src/controllers/auth`, so this change moves `user.js` closer to the majority of its clients.

 This is a better PR description because it explains the "why" behind the change.
-The reader has context to understand why this change is happening.

 #### Cross-referencing issues

 If the PR resolves a bug, include a line after the prose description that says `Fixes #XXX` where `XXX` is the number of the Github issue it resolves.
-The `Fixes #XXX` syntax tells Github to auto-close the associated issue when we merge the PR.
+The `Fixes #XXX` has special meaning within Github, as merging the PR will auto-close the associated issue.

 If the PR is related to an issue but doesn't fix it, add a line that says `Related #XXX` so that Github cross-references the PR from the associated bug.

-#### Revise to match design changes
+#### Revise the description to match the implementation

-Sometimes the code review process causes changes in the code that make your original PR description obsolete.
+Sometimes the code review process changes the code and makes the original PR description obsolete.
 Remember to update your PR description to match the state of your code.

 ### Drafts vs. non-drafts

 Mark the PR as a "draft" when it's not ready to be merged in.
 You can request a review on a draft PR, but the implication is that you're seeking only preliminary, high-level feedback.

 Remove the "draft" state when you feel the code is ready to be merged.
-Your reviewer will likely have feedback, but removing the "draft" state means that you've made the code as good as you can make it, and you'd be content merging it in if your reviewer has no notes.
+Your reviewer will likely have feedback, but removing the "draft" state means that you've made the code as good as you can make it, and you'd be comfortable merging it in if your reviewer has no notes.

 ## Python